grange85/ahfow-www/collections/_posts/2003/2003-06-04-luna-not-playing-field-day-festival-replacement.markdown

 - news
 tags: []
 ---
-<p>Britta on the galaxie 500 mailing list reported that "We were cancelled along with lots of the other 'smaller bands' on the bill".source: Britta</p>
+Britta on the Galaxie 500 mailing list reported that "We were cancelled along with lots of the other 'smaller bands' on the bill".

+source: Britta